japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Since: `3.0.0`

+Use [SQLConf.fetchShuffleBlocksInBatch](SQLConf.md#fetchShuffleBlocksInBatch) method to access the current value.

 ## <span id="spark.sql.adaptive.localShuffleReader.enabled"> spark.sql.adaptive.localShuffleReader.enabled

 When true and [spark.sql.adaptive.enabled](#spark.sql.adaptive.enabled) is enabled, Spark tries to use local shuffle reader to read the shuffle data when the shuffle partitioning is not needed, for example, after converting sort-merge join to broadcast-hash join.